STMRum/reproducible_research/README.md

 ## Acknowledgements

-I would like to thank Alex Zarebski, Sumali Bajaj, Joseph (Lok) Tsui, Roberto Salguero-Gomez, Lydia France, Juan Antonio Balbuena and Juan Ignacio Lucas for their guidance and feedback while preparing this lesson.
+I would like to thank Alex Zarebski, Sumali Bajaj, Joseph Tsui, Roberto Salguero-Gomez, Lydia France, Juan Antonio Balbuena and Juan Ignacio Lucas for their guidance and feedback while preparing this lesson.